 - The Story of Ferdinand by Munroe Leaf

 - “Whoopee, Ti Yi Yo, Git Along, Little Dogies”

 Unit Study Activities

 - The Story of Ferdinand: Ferdinand is one of my favorites, and there are many different ways to expand upon it.
-The moral of this story is being kind and true to oneself.
-Everyone is different, and the world needs who you are!
+Clearly, the moral of this story is being kind and true to oneself.
+Indeed, everyone is different, and the world needs who you are!
 As Dr. Seuss said, “Today you are You, that is truer than true.
 There is no one alive who is Youer than You.”
 The sweet story of Ferdinand the Bull encapsulates that perfectly.
 Here are some activity ideas to do with The Story of Ferdinand.

-- Make Ferdinand’s Flowers: Use scalloped scissors to cut flowers from construction paper.
-Decorate with paint, markers, crayons, stickers, washi tape, etc. Once completed, glue each flower onto a popsicle stick (or a stick from your yard!).
-Place the bouquet of flowers in a vase and have a lovely table centerpiece!
+- Make Ferdinand’s Flowers: First use scalloped scissors to cut flowers from construction paper.
+Then decorate with paint, markers, crayons, stickers, washi tape, etc. Once completed, glue each flower onto a popsicle stick (or a stick from your yard!).
+Finally, place the bouquet of flowers in a vase and have a lovely table centerpiece!

 - Discuss the different character traits found in Ferdinand and how we can cultivate those same traits in ourselves.
 Then, complete an edition of our Teaching Character Series!

 - Take a field trip to a farm to see some bulls!
 Absolutely a great extension activity!

 - Watch the 2017 movie, Ferdinand!
 (Really, it’s SO cute!)